hmmachadocx/JavaVulnerableLab/README.md

        6. Click the Install Button

-Get the VulnerableSpring Project from here: https://github.com/CSPF-Founder/VulnerableSpring
+Get the VulnerableSpring Project from heree: https://github.com/CSPF-Founder/VulnerableSpring